SSSD/sssd/src/tests/python/docs/examples.rst

 Namespace hook
 --------------
-* With pytest multihost plugin we define the hosts under which the actual commands will be running in a yaml/json file.
+* With pytest multihost plugin we define the hosts under which the actual commands will be running in a YAML/JSON file.
 This file is then read by multihost plugin.
-Each of the host specified in the yaml file have a role, username/password, ip-address.
+Each of the host specified in the YAML file have a role, username/password, IP address.

-* pytest multihost provides modules and functions which takes this description of hosts in yaml file , connect to the hosts and provides some common functions to run commands, copy/get files etc. The main modules provided by multihost plugin are config, Domain, Host.
-To use these modules we have to subclass them and change the behaviour to suite to our needs.
+* pytest multihost provides modules and functions which takes the description of hosts in the YAML file, connect to the hosts and provides some common functions to run commands, copy/get files etc. The main modules provided by multihost plugin are config, domain, host.
+To use these modules we have to subclass them and change their behaviour to suite our needs.

-* For sssd qe we have subclass the config, domain and Host functions to suite our needs and can be explanded.
+* For SSSD QE we created subclasses of the config, domain and host functions to suite our needs and expanded them.
 This is available through `qe_class.py <http://git.app.eng.bos.redhat.com/git/sssd-qe-tests.git/plain/python/sssd/testlib/common/qe_class.py>`_.

 * qe_class.py also provides a global fixture called session_multihost which provides a session scope fixture.
-This fixture can read the yaml file and provide a global multihost fixture to all the tests.
-This fixture assumes that yaml file has hosts defined with any of these roles:
+This fixture can read the YAML file and provide a global multihost fixture to all the tests.
+This fixture assumes that the YAML file has hosts defined with any of these roles:

   - master
   - client